Use this call to retrieve a list of things of a given type, optionally using search constraints.

 List fields only

-or not empty
+empty or not empty

 Use to test whether a list field is empty or not